 - Transcription Experts – US only for remote work.
 Minimum 2 years experience.

-- Transcription Outsourcing, LLC – Transcription Outsourcing, LLC is looking for committed and professional transcriptionists.
+- Transcription Outsourcing, LLC – US only.
+Transcription Outsourcing, LLC is looking for committed and professional transcriptionists.

 - Voxtab – Requires experience.
 Hires freelance transcribers in many different countries, including the US.

-- We Scribe It – Must have at least six months experience in the last two years for general transcription.
+- We Scribe It – US only.
+Must have at least six months experience in the last two years for general transcription.

 - Word Wizards – This company hires US based transcribers for various types of transcription, including audio and video.

 - Written Communications – Prefers at least three years experience.
 Hires in the US and Canada.